German documentary on Murnau photos

 killed/missing in action: 29.04.1945

-all, as he was too young to be already an officer of the SS.
+sure at all, as he was too young to be already an officer of

-But he is buried in Munich, so he lost his life in that area,
+the SS.
+But he is buried in Munich, so he lost his life in that

-bit to clarify the facts about this day.
-I wish you all the best
+a little bit to clarify the facts about this day.
+I wish you

-for your further research, and a lot of feedback to identify
+all the best for your further research, and a lot of feedback

 Best regards/cordialement